 The park protects the northwest corner of the Mojave Desert, a diverse desert region characterized by salt flat and sand dunes, and is most notable for its 90% below sea level lowest point, Badwater Basin.

-Death Valley is the 5th largest national park in the United States and definitely its hottest – in 2021, Death Valley recorded a record-busting air temperature of 134 degrees Fahrenheit (57 degrees Celcius), making it the hottest place on Earth.
-It’s worth noting that the previous record for hottest place on Earth was also held by Death Valley!
+This is the 5th largest national park in the United States and definitely its hottest – in 2021, this region recorded a record-busting air temperature of 134 degrees Fahrenheit (57 degrees Celcius), making it the hottest place on Earth.
+It’s worth noting that the previous record for the hottest place on Earth was also held by Death Valley!

 Additional sedimentation occurred until a subduction zone formed off of the coast.
 The subduction uplifted this area out of the sea and created a line of volcanoes.